-The Charter School operates autonomously from the District, with the exception of the supervisory oversight as required by statute and other contracted services as may be negotiated between the District and the Charter School.
+The Charter School operates autonomously from the District, with the exception of the supervisory oversight as required by statute and other contracted services as may be negotiated between the

+District and the Charter School.
 Pursuant to Education Code Section 47604(d), the District shall not be liable for the debts and obligations of the Charter School, operated by a California nonprofit public benefit corporation, or for claims arising from the performance of acts, errors, or omissions by the Charter School, as long as the District has complied with all oversight responsibilities required by law.

-The KIPP SoCal Public Schools Board of Directors ("Board") shall comply with (1) the Brown Act; (2) the California Public Records Act; (3) Sections 1090-1099 of the Government Code, as set forth in Education Code Section 47604.1; and (4) the Political Reform Act of 1974.
-The Board has adopted a Conflict of Interest Code and Conflict of Interest Policy that complies with the Political Reform Act, Government Code Section 1090, et seq., as set forth in Education Code Section 47604.1, and the Corporations Code.
-The code and policy shall be updated with any conflict of interest laws or regulations that are specific to charter schools.
+The KIPP SoCal Public Schools Board of Directors ("Board") is subject to (1) the Brown Act; (2) the California Public Records Act; (3) Sections 1090-1099 of the Government Code, as applicable per Education Code Section 47604.1; and (4) the Political Reform Act of 1974.
+The Board has adopted a Conflict of Interest Code that complies with the Political Reform Act, Government Code Section 1090, et seq., as set forth in Education Code Section 47604.1, and Corporations Code conflict of interest rules, and which shall be updated with any charter school-specific conflict of interest laws or regulations.